Whistler Blackcomb Ski Resort Review

 But this is not really what attracts the crowds.
 It is North America’s largest ski resort and boasts the biggest ski area in the world outside Europe.

-The Whistler and Blackcomb mountains are interconnected and offer 8,171 acres (3,307 hectares) of terrain.
+The Whistler and Blackcomb mountains are interconnected (by the Peak 2 Peak Gondola, mentioned above) and offer 8,171 acres (3,307 hectares) of terrain.
 There is a massive 5,279 ft (1,609m) vertical drop and more than 200 marked trails, as well as many off-piste opportunities.
 The resort is so vast that instead of a map, visitors are offered an atlas instead!

 The trail map shows you the various terrains to be found, which range from the gentlest of slopes, through wide cruisers to steep alpine bowls, tree skiing, terrain parks and couloirs.
 With such variety Whistler attracts all levels of skiers and snowboarders, from the first-time beginners to the most experienced, extreme snowboarders.
 Very generally speaking, Blackcomb has the better advanced skiing, and Whistler (especially the Creekside area) has the best beginner skiing.

 For beginner skiers, the area around the Roundhouse mid-mountain restaurant and tram stop supplies plenty of green runs.
 For people who want to challenge themselves a little more without doing the double blacks, we have always enjoyed the Symphony, Harmony, and Seventh Heaven lifts as our go-to’s.
 Doing the 5,000 foot Peak to Creek run off the Peak lift is also a great experience, but be sure your legs are up for it.